fbpx

 Imagine your coworkers never being able to concentrate on one thing because they constantly think about the next task they need to complete.

 When worries about their jobs plague coworkers, they become disoriented, lose focus, and cannot meet their tasks as effectively as possible.
-They might jump from one task to another when deciding how to use their time and get as much work done as possible.
+They might jump from one task to another when deciding how to use their time and finish as much work as possible.
 As we are already aware, this results in work stress, which indicates more work done (under pressure) but with less efficiency.
 This is one of the major causes of low productivity.

 3. Too many tasks at hand